Chromatophore/HP48-Superchip/investigations/quirk_shift.md

 03 6102 81AF1F 345C10
 ```

-Observe that there, by pure luck, is a 02 in the jump instruction.
-It's address is at 00916, which requires only a jump of only 0x58.
+Observe that there is, by pure luck, a 02 in the jump instruction's relative address.
+It's address is at 00916, which requires a jump of only 0x58.
 That's... actually gonna work, I think?
 So!
 Replacing 0x10 with 0x58 should do the job.
+There's another 02 at 97C as part of an LC operation, so, 2 chances at getting lucky!

 ```
 Bytecode before